vasswann/solar-system/README.md

 The project is about our Solar System.
 The API was created by me.
 I am not taking any responsibility for whether the data is true or not.
 I used Wikipedia for the right details.

-Have fun and enjoy the project
+Have fun and enjoy the project.
+Swann